danieljjb/how-smart-are-you-quiz/TESTING.md

 I tested the website using both Google Chrome and Safari.
 It worked perfectly on both.

 # Bugs
-There are no unresolved bugs.
+There were no unresolved bugs found.